 GET TO KNOW DR FARHADIEH

 I come from a family full of doctors, engineers and businessmen.
-I was exposed to medicine from an early age and was aliases interested and fascinated by the workings of the human body.
-But finally enough despite this MASH the TV series encouraged me towards medicine and in particular surgery.
+I was exposed to medicine from an early age and was always interested and fascinated by the workings of the human body.
+But finally, enough despite this, MASH the TV series encouraged me towards medicine and in particular, surgery.
 It seemed an obviously interesting way to live a life and help my fellow man.

 I think we all have many parts of different people that we come into contact with that we look up to and learn from.
 My parents, mother and father for their steadfast morals, for their grit, their love and their sacrifices in life are role models.
-In medicine, like all apprenticeships we become cultivated parts of natural and learned tendencies of our more senior and some times more junior peers.
-I was influxes greatly by two vascular surgeons that I worked for early on in my medical career.
-Though they were chalk and cheese they are both amazing surgeons and share in common e sense of pride in their job, a love of their patients, a dedication to our craft, a sense of fair play and honour.
+In medicine, like all apprenticeships we become cultivated parts of natural and learned tendencies of our more senior and sometimes more junior peers.
+I was influenced greatly by two vascular surgeons that I worked for early on in my medical career.
+Though they were chalk and cheese they are both amazing surgeons and share in common a sense of pride in their job, a love of their patients, a dedication to the craft, a sense of fair play and honour.
 Themes that resonated with me with other mentors during my Plastic surgery training.

-I love Sydney, not sure if I would trade it for anywhere else, but lake Como, the Greek Isles, or the Caspian coast, London, Paris and New York are on the list.
+I love Sydney, not sure if I would trade it for anywhere else, but Lake Como, the Greek Isles, or the Caspian coast, and London, Paris and New York are also on the list.

 As humans we all have fears.
 I am not sure if I can think of what my biggest fear is, I will have to think about that.

 Being with my family, I do not much care where, so long as we get to hang out, rowdy lunches, good food, wine and chit chat.